 Depression in older adults is common, but should not be considered a normal part of aging.
-Seniors with depression often feel sad or lose interest in things that they would typically enjoy.
-Other symptoms may include physical pain, fatigue, memory issues, and refusal of care.
-Ways to start feeling better include counseling, medication or a combination of the two.
+Seniors with depression often feel sad or lose interest in things they would typically enjoy.
+Other symptoms include physical pain, fatigue, memory issues, and refusal of care.
+Ways to start feeling better include counseling, medication, or a combination of the two.

 Depression is one of the most common mental health disorders in the United States.
-An estimated 17.3 million adults in the United States had at least one major depressive episode—that is 7.1% of all adults in the United States.1 If you or a loved one is exhibiting some of the signs and symptoms of depression, it may be helpful to talk to a therapist.
+An estimated 17.3 million adults in the United States had at least one major depressive episode—that is 7.1% of all adults in the United States.1 If you or a loved one is exhibiting depression symptoms and signs, it may be helpful to talk to a therapist.

 What Is Geriatric Depression?

-Geriatric depression is a type of depression impacting adults aged 65 and older.
-Due to their older age and likely lower quality of life due to illness, familial deaths, or decreased ability to function independently, older adults are a unique population that can be impacted by depression in specific ways.
-Life changes such as death of a spouse, retirement, and personal medical issues can all contribute to an older adult experiencing depression.
+Geriatric depression is a type of depression impacting adults 65 and older.
+Due to their older age and likely lower quality of life due to illness, familial deaths, or decreased ability to function independently, older adults are a unique population.
+Life changes such as death of a spouse, retirement, and personal medical issues can contribute to an older adult experiencing depression.

 How Many Older Adults Are Depressed?

-Older adults are at increased risk for depression because depression is more common in people who have other illnesses, such as cancer or heart disease.
+Older adults are at increased risk for depression because depression is more common in people who have other illnesses (e.g., cancer & depression).
+Chronic illness & mental health are also connected.
 Approximately 80% of older adults have at least one chronic health condition, and it is estimated that 50% are affected by two or more.9

-Depression is a mood disorder which affects how you feel, think and behave.
+Depression is a mood disorder that affects how you feel, think, and behave.
 Signs of depression include hopelessness, irritability, and losing interest in previously-enjoyable activities.
-The symptoms of depression are serious and can be debilitating.
-Depression can occur one time or multiple times, and it can be chronic and persistent.
+Depression symptoms are serious and can be debilitating.
+It can occur once or multiple times, and it can be chronic and persistent.

 - Memory impairment